thomasa88/portfolio-performance-conv/README.md

 Download CSV of transactions from *Min ekonomi -> Transaktioner -> [Set date range] -> Exportera transaktioner*.

 Run the converter on the CSV.
+You can drag & drop a file on the program on Windows.

 Manually create the security and cash/deposit accounts in Portfolio Performance.